alphagov/smokey/README.md

 These are used to verify releases and also to provide Icinga alerts for major features.

-The tests are run against integration, staging and production environments, and are triggered by deployments of most GOV.UK applications, CDNs and associated dependencies (`grep -i "smokey" modules/govuk_jenkins/templates/jobs/*` in the [govuk-puppet repository](https://github.com/alphagov/govuk-puppet) for a full list).
+The tests are run against training, integration, staging and production environments, and are triggered by deployments of most GOV.UK applications, CDNs and associated dependencies (`grep -i "smokey" modules/govuk_jenkins/templates/jobs/*` in the [govuk-puppet repository](https://github.com/alphagov/govuk-puppet) for a full list).

 ## Technical documentation